plumj-am/asm/NOTES.md

 meaning it doesn't take up space in the executable file. `section .bss` in NASM appears to be the same as `segment readable` in FASM and stores static data.

+When performing actions that need to stop at a newline but include it, you need to increment or similar to include the line number.
+Not sure how to explain this well but it can be seen on line 126 of [./nasm/head.asm](./nasm/head.asm).
+Maybe it's easier to understand there..